DaddarioLuigi/Healthcare/Project1/README.md

 ## Usage
 To replicate this study or apply the methodology to new data, follow the instructions and code provided in the notebook.
 Adjustments to the pre-processing and feature extraction steps may be necessary depending on the characteristics of the new dataset.

-## Contribution
-Contributions are welcome, especially in the areas of model optimization, feature engineering, and expanding the classification to other classes of epilepsy severity.